 Why is employee onboarding important?

-Employee onboarding is important because it has a number of extremely practical benefits including better employee retention, increased productivity, and additional data that can be used for future hiring processes.
+Employee onboarding, including onboarding remote employees, is important because it has a number of extremely practical benefits including better employee retention, increased productivity, and additional data that can be used for future hiring processes.
 And those are just the measurable advantages.
 There are also the emotional benefits of making employees feel welcome and confident about their new position.

 Pro tip: It’s important to think of the onboarding process checklist as an experience you are building for the new hire.
 Keep that in mind as you try our tips and build out your own.